 Winkel Pong contains three previously unreleased pieces from the archive of the sound researcher who died in 1994.
 For Winkel Pong the tape archive was passed on to Lucrecia Dalt.
-The Berlin-based Colombian sound artist and musician chose three tracks from the 1980s (exact dates unknown), editing the tape recordings for their release on Winkel Pong.
+The Berlin-based Colombian sound artist and musician chose three tracks from the 1980s (exact dates unknown), editing the tape recordings for their release on Winkel Pong.sold out

 Faitiche is delighted to present a long-lost vinyl album: for the last 14 years, Jan Jelinek's Loop-Finding-Jazz-Records, originally released in 2001 on ~scape, existed only as a download.
 Now the album is available again on vinyl, as a double LP with two bonus tracks (B-sides from the Tendency EP, 2000).